Skip to main content

 High School Intern

-Hilary is a Junior at Tamalpais High School.
+Hilary is a Senior at Tamalpais High School.
 She is passionate about criminal justice, which is why she joined HoSQ, and is on the Mock Trial team at Tam.
 Besides her interest in the law, Hilary is also an artist, and loves to paint in her free time.
 She works at a local coffee house in Sausalito called Firehouse, and loves to be active in her community.

 Hilary is excited to be a part of the HoSQ team, and to amplify the voices of incarcerated individuals while learning their stories.